Varun2711/COSC419B-Project/Journal/SomeThoughts.md

 * Could be replaced using a simpler/faster model:

   * _JEDE: Universal Jersey Number Detector for Sports (Also cited by this paper):_ [https://ieeexplore.ieee.org/abstract/document/9810931](https://ieeexplore.ieee.org/abstract/document/9810931)
+    * In our case we may skip all the previous steps and only focus on how they do the final jersey number recognition.
     * First predicts digit centers and bounding box sizes using pose-guided heatmap regression.
     * Then an MLP classifier determines the number of digits (0, 1, or 2).
     * Finally, the digit branch classifies each detected digit (0-9), and a post-processing step pairs digits together if necessary to generate the final jersey number.